-If you decide to have a cochlear implant assessment, your audiologist will refer you to your local Cochlear Implant team, and you will receive an appointment to attend.
-Please bring a relative or friend along if you wish, unless specific restrictions are in place, e.g. during COVID-19.
+If you decide to have a cochlear implant assessment, your audiologist will refer you to your local Cochlear Implant team for an assessment and you will receive an appointment to attend for an initial cochlear implant assessment.
+Please feel free to bring a relative or friend along if you wish, unless specific restrictions are in place e.g. during COVID-19.

-Assessment for a cochlear implant consists of a few stages (described below).
+Assessment for a cochlear implant consists of a few different stages (described below).
 The process from first assessment to implantation cannot be predicted, it depends on individual and local factors and could range from 4-18 months.
-During your assessment, you will be given information about what to expect from a cochlear implant.
+During your assessment you will be given information about what to expect from a cochlear implant.
 You will receive a lot of information to help you make an informed decision about whether you feel a cochlear implant is right for you.

-Courtesy of Oticon Medical.
 Image description: three people are sat around a table talking in an Audiology office.
 A man with short grey hair is wearing a silver Cochlear Implant, he is holding a hearing aid.
 There is a computer screen showing different types and colours of Cochlear Implant.